really-useful/logger/README.md

 );
 ```

-## Options for the ConsoleTransport
+## Options for ConsoleTransport

-ConsoleTransport can be customized with any of the following options:
+ConsoleTransport can be customized with the following options:

 - **level** (Level): Don’t log anything below this severity level.
 Default: log everything
 - **color** (boolean): If `true`, console output is colorized.
 Default: `true`